 What modern hormone therapy looks like

-The 2022 NAMS position statement is the current best summary of the evidence.
-The reading:- For most healthy women under 60 (or within 10 years of menopause) with bothersome symptoms, hormone therapy is appropriate.
-The cardiovascular risk profile is favorable in this window, the bone benefit is real, and the symptom relief is meaningful.
+- For most healthy women under 60 (or within 10 years of menopause) with bothersome symptoms, hormone therapy is appropriate.
+The cardiovascular risk profile is favorable in this window, the bone benefit is well established, and the symptom relief is meaningful.

 - The form matters.
 Transdermal estradiol (patch, gel) avoids the thromboembolism risk of oral estrogen.
 For women with a uterus, micronized progesterone is the preferred progestogen.